The Case Study of Vanitas

 The Case Study of Vanitas (ヴァニタスの, Vanitasu no Karute) is a Japanese manga series written and illustrated by Jun Mochizuki.
 It has been serialized in Square Enix's shōnen manga magazine Monthly Gangan Joker since December 2015.
 In North America, the manga is published in English by Yen Press.

-The Case Study of Vanitas is set in a fictional 19th-century Paris and contains vampire and steampunk thematics.
+The Case Study of Vanitas is set in a fictional 19th-century Paris and contains vampire and steampunk themes.
 The story focuses on the young Vanitas and the vampire Noé Archiviste in Vanitas's quest to heal cursed vampires through his grimoire called The Book of Vanitas.
 Mochizuki was heavily inspired to write Vanitas following her first visit to France as well as by vampire films.
 She aimed to surpass her previous work, Pandora Hearts, by drawing more appealing fight scenes and focusing more on the themes involving hidden identities.
 An anime television series adaptation produced by Bones aired from July 2021 to April 2022.

 By June 2021, The Case Study of Vanitas had over 5.5 million copies in circulation.
 The manga has been praised for the handling of its two main characters and the use of action sequences combined with effective comedy.
 The anime adaptation enjoyed a similar reception for its visuals and fantasy elements.

 Plot

-During an airship ride to Paris, the vampire Noé Archiviste meets Vanitas, a human claiming to be a vampire doctor curing them of the malnomen, which causes vampires to behave predatorily against their will.
+During an airship ride to Paris, the vampire Noé Archiviste meets Vanitas, a human claiming to be a vampire doctor who cures vampires of the malnomen, which causes them to behave predatorily against their will.
 The book with which he heals, The Book of Vanitas, is connected to the original Vanitas, the Vampire of the Blue Moon, hated by the Vampires of the Red Moon who form the traditional vampire society.
 Noé and Vanitas join forces to heal vampires, but there lurks a threat of some unknown force named Charlatan, which may be responsible for corrupting the sick vampires.